Creating an online course in TalentLMS is easy.

 Are you ready to create your first online course in minutes?
 You will be once you follow these 8 simple steps.

 Step #1: Log in

 Use your username and password to log into your TalentLMS learning hub.

 (Note: you need an Administrator or Instructor account to create a course)

-While the steps to create an online course are the same for all TalentLMS account types, the first page you’ll see upon login will be different depending on whether you are logged in as an Administrator or an Instructor.
+While the steps to create online courses are the same for all TalentLMS account types, the first page you’ll see upon login will be different depending on whether you are logged in as an Administrator or an Instructor.